titanturtles/titanturtles.github.io/apply.md

 # Applications:

-The deadline has already passed for applying for the 2023-2024 season.
+The deadline has already passed for applying for the 2023-2024 CyberPatriot season.
 If you want to be notified when applications open up again, sign up at this form here: [Titanturtles Club application notification form](https://docs.google.com/forms/d/e/1FAIpQLSe0cKJYiFTq69bxM5a5kqFmSRU8moayh1oFzjg1KCXv48Nucw/viewform?usp=sf_link)
+In the meantime, you can check out the Westview Cybersecurity club for weekly meetings on learning basic cybersecurity and competing in various Capture the Flag competitions: [westview.titanturtles.org/](https://westview.titanturtles.org/).

 ## Introduction